Henry C. Berghoff: Other mayoral activities

-In 1905, Berghoff assisted in the creation of the German-American National Bank, where he served in various roles, including vice president, head cashier, and as a member of the board of directors.
+In 1905, Berghoff assisted in the creation of the Fort Wayne-based German-American National Bank, where he served in various roles, including vice president, head cashier, and as a member of the board of directors.
 During World War I, it was renamed to "Lincoln National Bank" due to anti-German sentiment.

 Run for City Councilman-at-large and end of administration

-Berghoff, deciding against running for re-election as mayor, chose to pursue the Democratic nomination for City Councilman-at-large in September 1905.
+Berghoff, deciding against running for re-election as mayor, chose to pursue a Democratic nomination for City Councilman-at-large in September 1905.
 Five at-large seats were up for election, and thus five candidates from each party were nominated.
 He received one of the nominations.
-Berghoff's candidacy was heavily criticized by the Fort Wayne Sentinel.
-Municipal elections, including the election for mayor, were held on November 7, 1905, and Berghoff lost the general election, coming in third to last, receiving the 3,876 votes.
+Berghoff's candidacy was heavily criticized by the Fort Wayne Sentinel, mostly due to his approval of the municipal lighting franchise of the Fort Wayne Electric Light and Power company in 1904.
+Municipal elections, including the election for mayor, were held on November 7, 1905; Berghoff was defeated in the general election for City Councilman-at-large, coming in third to last, receiving 3,876 votes.

 In the 1905 mayoral election, Berghoff endorsed Democratic City Councilman William J. Hosey, who won the election.
-Hosey received 6157 votes, with his opponent, Republican Edward White, receiving 4881 votes.
 At the end of 1905, Mayor-elect Hosey wrote the mayor's annual message, instead of Berghoff, who was the incumbent mayor at the time.